knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 Continuing with our library analogy, imagine being a librarian responsible for managing the vast amount of items in the library.
 Over time, you'd realize that just knowing the types of items isn't enough.
 Every day, people come in and ask for specific books or CDs by name or content.
 To keep the library organized and to efficiently find items for members, you need a system.

 Enter the library catalog system.
 Each book, CD, or newspaper is given a unique identifier or 'tag'.
 This tag doesn't just state the type (book, CD, newspaper) but has specific information like title, author, or release date.
 When a person asks for the book "Animal Farm", you don't just go to the 'book' section.
-You look up its unique identifier, find its location, and retrieve it.
+Instead, you look up its unique identifier, find its location, and retrieve it.
 "Animal Farm" is a book, correct, however it is a specific type of book, and so distinguishing it from other books is important.

 This 'tagging' system of the library mirrors the concept of 'variables' in programming.
 A variable is like a tag or label given to a piece of data.
 It doesn't just tell us the type (integer, float, string) but provides a specific identity so that we can efficiently retrieve, modify, or operate on that data when needed.
 Just like you wouldn't want to search through all books to find one, in programming, we use variables to directly access and manage specific data.